National Rifle Association (United Kingdom): History

-The National Rifle Association was founded in 1859, 12 years before its better known American namesake.
-The Association was originally based on Wimbledon Common.
-Its founding aim was to raise the funds for an annual national rifle meeting (now known as the Imperial Meeting) "for the promotion of marksmanship in the interests of Defence of the Realm and permanence of the Volunteer Forces, Navy, Military and Air".
+The National Rifle Association was founded in 1859.
+Registered as a United Kingdom charity, its objectives are to "promote and encourage marksmanship throughout the King’s dominions in the interest of defence and the permanence of the volunteer and auxiliary forces, naval, military and air."
+In pursuit of this, its founding aim was to raise the funds for an annual national rifle meeting (now known as the Imperial Meeting).
+The Association was originally based on Wimbledon Common, where the Imperial Meeting was held for its first 20 years.

 In 1860, Queen Victoria fired the opening shot of the first Imperial Meeting.
 The Whitworth rifle used and the target can be seen in the Museum of the NRA at Bisley.
-The Queen also sponsored the Queen's Prize match with a £250 cash prize - worth around £30,000 at 2022 prices.
-The first winner was 17 year old Edward Ross.
+The Queen also sponsored the Queen's Prize match with a £250 cash prize - worth around £38,000 at 2024 prices.
+The first winner was 17 year old Edward Ross of the 7th North Yorkshire Volunteers.

 The Imperial Meeting quickly gained significance in high society.
 In 1878 Edward Walford wrote "These annual gatherings are attended by the élite of fashion, and always include a large number of ladies, who generally evince the greatest interest in the target practice of the various competitors, whether it be for the honour of carrying off the Elcho Shield, the Queen's or the Prince of Wales's Prize, or the shield shot for by our great Public Schools, or the Annual Rifle Match between the Houses of Lords and Commons."
 Key matches such as the Elcho were significant social occasions on par with The Boat Race.
 Shooters and officials were often household names, and featured or even caricatured in society publications such as Vanity Fair.

 The Association moved from Wimbledon to Bisley Camp in 1890 after encroaching housing development around Wimbledon caused concerns about the ongoing ability to safely operate the ranges.
 In the same year, Queen Victoria granted the National Rifle Association a royal charter of incorporation.

+The NRA had a strong influence on the development of shooting sports around the world, particularly within the British Empire.
+The formation of the NRA of Australia in 1888 was prompted in part by the desire of regional associations to put together an Australian team to compete at Wimbledon.

 As a skill-based sport, target shooting became open to women from an early point.
 Participation was in open competition alongside men rather than separate events, although in practice many clubs refused to accept female members.
 In 1891, Winifred Leale of the Guernsey Rifle Club became the first woman to compete in an NRA Competition.
 In 1930, Marjorie Foster became the first woman to win the Sovereign's Prize.
 A road on Bisley Camp is named in her honour.
 Female participation was not restricted to the UK - in Australia, the North Queensland Rifle Association is documented as holding ladies' competitions as early as May 1899 (although Australian women were controversially excluded when the Army took control of fullbore rifle clubs in 1903).